 Most items can be renewed, but some, like our feature film DVDs and Express books, cannot.

 To check out materials at Howard Miller Library, there are two options.

 The Howard Miller Public Library is a member of the Lakeland Library Cooperative.
 Borrowing privileges of your card extend beyond walls of this library to 82 area libraries.
 This means that you may visit other libraries within the cooperative to check out materials, or request that materials be sent to the Howard Miller Public Library for pick up.
 Names and addresses of libraries within the cooperative can be found at the Lakeland Library Cooperative website.
 PIN number is required to place items on hold.

 There are a few reasons that you might not be able check out materials from our library (physical or digital).
 These include:

 To see the Lakeland Library Cooperative Circulation Policies (Revised February 2020) click here.

 Yes!
-Lakeland Digital Library (Lakeland Library Cooperative), Midwest Collaborative for Library Services (MCLS), Suburban Library Cooperative, Great Lakes Digital Libraries (GLDL), and Download Destination are partnered to share certain digital resources.
+Lakeland Digital Library (Lakeland Library Cooperative), Midwest Collaborative for Library Services (MCLS), Suburban Library Cooperative, Great Lakes Digital Libraries (GLDL), Download Destination and White Pine Library Cooperative are partnered to share certain digital resources.
 This means that all patrons will have additional digital resources available to them.